bri111/catch-the-falling-items-solution/README.md

 ```

 Create a file named `script.js`

 ### 4. Step-by-Step Guide to Script.js

-1. Initialize Game Elements
+1. Find the Important Parts of the Game
-- Start by identifying the elements of your game in the HTML file.
+- We need to tell the computer where the basket, the falling item, and the buttons are in the HTML.
-- Use `document.getElementById()` to get references to these elements
+- To do that, we "grab" them using JavaScript.
 ```
 // Get references to HTML elements const basket = document.getElementById("basket"); // The basket element